Mircea-MMXXI/azapy/predocs/SMCRAnalyzer_class.md

 It could be `'Q'` for quarter or `'M'` for month.
 The default is `'Q'`.
 * `hlength` : History length in number of years used for calibration.
 A fractional number will be rounded to an integer number of months.
-The default is `3.25` (years).
+The default is `3.25` years.
 * `calendar` :  Business days calendar, `np.busdaycalendar`.
-If is it `None` then the calendar will be set internally to NYSE business calendar.
+If is it `None` then the calendar will be set to NYSE business calendar.
 The default is `None`.
 * `rtype` : optimization type.
 The default is `'Sharpe'`.
-Possible values:
+Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure.
+    - `'Risk'` : minimization of dispersion (risk) measure for a fixed values of portfolio expected rate of return,
-    - `'Sharpe'` : maximization of generalized Sharpe ratio.
+    - `'Sharpe'` : maximization of generalized Sharpe ratio,
-    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value.
+    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value,
     - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) value as equally weighted portfolio.
     - `'RiskAverse'` : optimal portfolio for a fixed risk aversion coefficient.